dmbarbour/wikilon/docs/ABCRT.md

 As per [my performance strategy](Performance.md), I'm developing a C runtime: a good interpreter, with opportunity for LLVM or other JIT compilation.
 One motivation for the C interpreter is that I need a simple, low-level data representation for the LLVM JIT.
 I'll be using something very like the Lisp/Scheme representation, consisting mostly of simple pairs of words.

-It may be useful to also develop a command-line interface at this layer, if I'm willing to encode Claw code and dictionaries at this level.
+It may be useful to also develop a command-line interface at this layer.
+I'm somewhat willing to encode Claw code and dictionaries at this level.

 ## Design Goals